 The need for a specific and hierarchically laid-out documentation

-With the help of Polantis, a lot of work was then undertaken by Enveloppe Métallique du Bâtiment to gather together the documentation, sort it, annotate it, and organize it.
-For each product, the syndicate had to provide an informational sheet complete with designs where all fundamentally important information appeared.
+With the help of Polantis, a lot of work was then undertaken by Enveloppe Métallique du Bâtiment to gather together the documentation, to sort it, to annotate it, and to organize it.
+For each product, the syndicate had to provide an informational sheet completed with designs where all fundamentally important information appeared.

 Half-day meetings were held bi-monthly.
-The work was organized according to the steps opposite.
-First, the expert corrected one or two products, and during corrections, he explained the construction principle of the type of product in question.
-This allowed the architect who was project lead to understand the product and better represent it when she was making her cuts.
-These exchanges also allowed her to understand what she needed to hide, or on the contrary, show about the object.
+The work was organized according to the opposite steps.
+First, the expert corrected one or two products, and during corrections, he explained the construction principle of the type of products in question.
+This allowed the architect who was project lead to understand the product better and to realize it.
+This cooperation also allowed her to understand what she needed to hide, or on the contrary, what she needed to explicitely show.
 After the session, similar products were treated independently and sent back to the expert for validation.
-The following session concerned another category of products.
+The following session was about another category of products.

-Lastly, beyond the architectural work, this collaboration between the syndicate expert and Polantis architects was important in the absence of an industrial guarantor of its products.
-Indeed, the presence of the expert was necessary to shoulder the responsibility of the products designed, to verify their faithfulness to the reality, and to attest that each member of the syndicate can “be found” in generic products.
+Finally, beyond the architectural work, this collaboration between the syndicate expert and Polantis architects was important since there was no industrial in charge of its products.
+Thus, the presence of the expert was needed for him to be responsible of the products designed, to check their faithfulness to the reality, and to attest that each member of the syndicate was represented in these generic products.

 In BIM (Building Information Modeling), one element is Information.
-A BIM object is partly the visual representation and manipulation of the model and partly Information (standards, material resistance, thermal performances, etc.).
+A BIM object is partly the visual representation and manipulation of the model and partly the information (standards, material resistance, thermal performances, etc.).

-This information, linked to the product, informs the entire chain from design to building maintenance: it can be consulted by each of the actors.
+This information linked to the product informs everyone, from the designing to the building maintenance: it can be consulted by each of the persons concerned.

 Composition tables, unique points

-First were treated the specific situation in which the products in building phase can be integrated and the way they reacted.
-The objective: the final user could then have access to a solution for most of the uses he or she may have for the products modeled.
+First the specific situation in which the products can be integrated in building phase were treated .
+The purpose: the final user could then have access to a solution for most of the uses he or she may have once the product modeled.

 A composition table

-This stage was of fundamental importance for the proper usage of the products.
-Indeed, designing these unique points with such precision allowed them to better perform their function: integration directly into the plans of the CAD and BIM software programs, at scale to understand which detail size is designed, and ensure compliance with placement coherence on the worksite, thanks to the organization of legends.
+This stage was very important for the proper usage of the products.
+Indeed, designing these unique points with such precision allowed them to better perform what they were there for: to be directly embeded into the plans of the CAD and BIM software programs, at scale to understand which detail size is designed, and ensure compliance and coherence, thanks to the organization of legends.